-When it comes to rewarding and retaining staff, financial incentives and benefits can be highly effective - however they are not always an option for employers.
+When it comes to rewarding and retaining staff, financial incentives and benefits can be highly effective - however they are not always an option for employers (especially during the great resignation which is upon us).
 Recent research from leading job board SEEK has identified the top 5 non-financial rewards to help encourage employees to stay in an organisation, if more money and financial incentives are not an option.
 SEEK surveyed employees across the country, to bring together their wish list of non-financial rewards – and the good news for employers is that most can be implemented quite easily.
 According to SEEK's research, here's what employees said would make them stay, if financial rewards were not an option:

 Flexible working hours